leeseomin/fictions/2023/Julien’s Diary.md

 celestial emissary --- to us, to here," she spoke softly.
 "The universe may indeed be chaotic, but within that chaos lies the order of probability."
 "Is that a comfort, Dr. Adebayo?" asked her assistant, who had grown accustomed to these ruminations.
-"In the grand tapestry, we are but a stitch," she replied, a note of philosophical resignation in her tone.
+"In the grand entanglement, we are but a stitch," she replied, a note of philosophical resignation in her tone.
 "Yet today, we might just unravel the thread that redefines the entire pattern."
 Back among the biologists, the discourse swelled to